Lime3DS/compatibility-list/CONTRIBUTING.md

 ## Preamble
 Before beginning, please check that there isn't an existing open compatibility report for the game.
 Only one report should be active for a single game at any given time.
 New reports can be made for games which have previously closed reports to provide an updated compatibility score.

+If a report exists for a game you are looking to report, please instead corroborate the existing report as mentioned at the end of this document.

 Additionally, please do not create a report for a game with the same compatibility rating that it already has.
 These reports are redundant and will be closed without further communication.

 ## Starting the Report